contolini/biscotti/README.md

-# Tunnelblink
+# Biscotti

 ## What is it?

-A Vagrant setup to connect you to a VPN without using Tunnelblick.
+A Vagrant setup to connect you to a VPN without using Viscosity.
 It instead uses a virtual machine running a HTTP proxy.

 ## Why would you want to do this?